Bandelier National Monument: Things to See

 The Bandelier National Monument entrance fee is $25 for a 7-day auto pass.
 Of course you can also use the America the Beautiful park pass to enter.
 For the more pricing information check out the National Park site.

-Bandelier National Monument hours while the visitor center is open from 9am to 5pm all park trails are open from dawn to dusk.
-Check the National Park service site for full list of hours and backcountry access permit information.
+The visitor center is open from 9am to 5pm, while the park trails are open from dawn to dusk.
+Check the National Park Service site for the full list of hours and backcountry permit information.

-Located in Northwest New Mexico you’ll find the Bandelier near the Valles Caldera preserve and about 50 minute drive from Santa Fe.
+Located in north-central New Mexico near Los Alamos and the Valles Caldera preserve, Bandelier is about a 50-minute drive from Santa Fe.

 Cliff Dwellings